o3de/o3de.org/content/docs/user-guide/interactivity/input/_index.md

 You can create and implement new types of input devices by inheriting from `AzFramework::InputDevice` and creating or destroying instances of the new class as required.

 The implementation details of each input device differ depending on the device type and operating system.
 However, almost all devices follow a similar pattern.
-They use an OS\-specific API to obtain raw input data for each frame and then update all the device's associated input channels accordingly.
+They use an OS-specific API to obtain raw input data for each frame and then update all the device's associated input channels accordingly.

 When you implement an input device, use only your device's `TickInput` function to update the value of the input channels.
 This ensures that input events are delivered at the same time every frame.

-Depending on how the input device gets the raw, operating system\-specific input, you might have to use one of the following techniques:
+Depending on how the input device gets the raw, operating system-specific input, you might have to use one of the following techniques:
 + Polling the underlying input API on each call to your input device's `TickInput` function.
 For examples, see all `InputDeviceGamepad` implementations in the directory `\dev\Code\Framework\AzFramework\AzFramework\Input\Devices\Gamepad`.
 + Queuing or coalescing input data from the application's main message loop until the next call to `TickInput`.
 For an example, see `InputDeviceMouse` in the directory `\dev\Code\Framework\AzFramework\AzFramework\Input\Devices\Mouse`.
-+ Ensuring input channels are updated in a thread\-safe manner if no raw input is received on the main thread.
++ Ensuring input channels are updated in a thread-safe manner if no raw input is received on the main thread.
 For an example, see `InputDeviceTouchAndroid` in the directory `\dev\Code\Framework\AzFramework\AzFramework\Input\Devices\Touch`.

 ### Input Channels